-From preconception all the way to delivery, obstetricians and gynecologists agree that it’s important to be at optimal health.
+From preconception all the way to delivery, obstetricians and gynecologists agree that it’s important to be in optimal health.

-“Pregnancy is wonderful, but it can put stress on your body,” Annevay Conlee, MD, a family medicine obstetrics physician at OSF HealthCare, said.
+“Pregnancy is wonderful, but it can put stress on your body,” Annevay Conlee, MD, an obstetrics and gynecology physician at OSF HealthCare, said.

 Preconception